 Dominant theories of photographic practice assume the importance of the all-powerful photographer and a subject without agency or power to negotiate terms of participation.
 In practice, however, challenges to this assumed power dynamic arise frequently, highlighting more micro-level ethical considerations.
 Faisal explains:

-“Typically the annual reports for NGOs are made after the project has been completed and in the field no one will help you, because there is no money.
+Typically the annual reports for NGOs are made after the project has been completed and in the field no one will help you, because there is no money.
 The photographer has no control.
 As an example from my assignment for an NGO, after a five-year project had finished, the community was not motivated to participate because the project had ended.
-In this situation you have to make good relations with the people and give them hope like, ‘I am doing this documentation because the next project is coming’, even though you don’t know this.
+In this situation you have to make good relations with the people and give them hope like, “I am doing this documentation because the next project is coming”, even though you don’t know this.
 They are daily labourers, so if they gave you their time, one day would mean 200 Taka.
-During the project it is easy because they are getting paid [and] when they think you are the evaluator and you have the power to make the project continue.”
+During the project it is easy because they are getting paid [and] when they think you are the evaluator and you have the power to make the project continue.

 The power to mislead exists.
-However, this case also illustrates how positions can be reversed: how the photographer often needs the community to deliver their assignments, as much or more than the community needs the photographer.
+However, this case also illustrates how positions can be reversed: the photographer often needs the community to be able to deliver his assignments, as much or more than the community needs the photographer.
 Photographic subjects’ awareness of this potential power – and of the misrepresentations that assignment images can make – should not be underestimated and is a definite concern of photographers.
 On assignment I was witness to an altercation that highlights this:

 The market place is male dominated, with men hanging outside the various stalls that sell rice, vegetables and other foodstuffs.
 Each of the case study women frequent different stalls, remaining loyal to whichever shopkeeper gives them credit.
 Khalida walks up to her shop and Ahmed takes shots of the transactions, the measuring of rice, the mustard oil and other goods she buys.
 The crowd congregates and pushes in – with Minara’s eldest son acting as guard and pushing people back.
 They crowd around and Ahmed politely asks them to get back and give him space.
 The crowds follow and comment on events – Khalida is unbothered, as are the children.